OpenDataology/website/content/en/docs/distributions/gke/troubleshooting-gke.md

 ### GKE Certificate Fails To Be Provisioned

-A common symptom of your certificate failing to be provisioned is SSL errors like `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` when you try to access the Kubeflow https endpoint.
+A common symptom of your certificate failing to be provisioned is SSL errors like `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` when you try to access the OpenDataology https endpoint.

 To troubleshoot check the status of your GKE managed certificate